suelagoz/password-manager/README.md

 # Password Manager in C
-This is my first C program.
-It is a basic password manager written in C.
-This project allows you to add , view and delete the passwords with basic encryption.
+ basic password manager written in C. this project allows to add , view and delete the passwords with basic encryption.

  ## Features